 The distribution of the handlers puts many choices in front of us.
 Because of the parallelism, the handler orchestration can be achieved in many ways.
 However, the throughput cannot be increased by a randomly selected handler sequence.
-Having an agent that intelligently looks for a better handler orchestration sequence is a very interesting.
+Having an agent that intelligently looks for a better handler orchestration sequence is very interesting.
 This agent automates the handler orchestration and adjusts the handler sequence for the best throughput.
-Hence, finding out the best handler deployment configuration is very promising research area.
+Hence, finding out the best handler deployment configuration is very promising research area, and this will be the focus of our future work.